Episode 90: Misconceptions with The Smith Maneuver: What You Need To Know For Tax Strategy in Canada

 Protecting Canadian incorporated business owners, entrepreneurs and investors with support regarding corporate structuring, legal documents, insurance and related protections.

-Unique, efficient and compliant Canadian income tax strategies that incorporated business owners and investors would be using if they could, but unfortunately never had access to until now.
+Unique, efficient and compliant Canadian income tax planning strategy that incorporated business owners and investors would be using if they could, but have never had access to.

-Grow your net worth into a legacy that lasts generations with a corporate wealth management strategy that leverages tax-efficient structures while creating safety by minimizing volatility.
+Grow your net worth into a legacy that lasts generations with a Canadian corporate tax planning strategy that leverages tax-efficient structures now with a robust estate plan for later.

 We believe that anyone can build generational wealth with the proper understanding, tools and support.